How to heat your home cheaply this winter

 Related: Energy cost saving tips for households preparing for winter

-Ofgem will announce its latest review of the energy price cap on Friday 26 August, with the maximum amount utility providers can charge their standard tariff customers in the UK widely tipped to hit £3,600 a year.
+Ofgem announced its latest review of the energy price cap on Friday 26 August, with the maximum amount utility providers can charge their standard tariff customers in the UK rising to £3,549 a year from 1 October, an astounding 80 per cent hike.

 The situation is only expected to get worse, with analysts from Cornwall Insight already forecasting future increases to £4,200 and £5,300 in subsequent quarters as global gas prices surge, in no small part due to Russia’s war in Ukraine, the consequences of which are feeding into a broader cost of living crisis with inflation at a 40-year high of 10.1 per cent and wages stagnating.